-Based on the foregoing, the Commission concludes that no new temporary increments or decrements should be implemented as a result of this proceeding.
+Based on the foregoing, the Commission concludes that no new increments or decrements are appropriate in this proceeding.
 The Commission directs the Company to continue to monitor its deferred account balances and to seek authority to address those balances if appropriate.